-In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
-The objective of this statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The requirements of this statement are effective for the Authority's fiscal year ending June 30, 2021.
-This statement did not have significant impact to the Authority's financial statements.
+In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
+The objectives of this statement are to enhance the comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
+The statement addresses a variety of topics including leases, pension plans, and fiduciary activities.
+This statement did not have a significant impact to the Authority's financial statements.